- Career Development Services

-Extended Living - Extended living is offered at Barnes-Campbell Hall, Bemis-Lawrence Hall, Northeast Hall, and Bates Runner Hall, which allows students to remain in their rooms during the Thanksgiving, semester and spring break periods.
+Extended living is offered at Barnes-Campbell Hall, Hilltopper Hall, and Northeast Hall, which allows students to remain in their rooms during the Thanksgiving, semester and spring break periods.
 All other halls close for these periods which makes this a good option for those who cannot travel during the breaks, need to work in town during breaks or need to be here for university related activities.

 Downing Student Union 2125

 All full-time and part-time students are issued a personal photo identification card (WKU ID Card).
 The ID card is valid for one year and entitles the full-time student admission to campus athletic events, use of recreational facilities including Preston Center, library privileges, and other university services.
 It can be used as a debit card at all restaurant group facilities, the WKU Store, WKU Postal Services, Student Health Services, selected vending and laundry machines.
 Part-time student ID Cards provide similar privileges with the exception of admission to some recreational activities unless an additional fee is paid.

 The Division of Information Technology supports the university's mission through the application of computing and communications resources.
 The division is organized into five departmental areas: Academic Technology, Enterprise Systems, Enterprise Applications and Programming, Technical Support Services, and Communication Technologies.